ajahne/blog/_drafts/2018-6-3-what-not-to-do-in-1-on-1-meetings.md

 ---
 layout: single
-title:  "One on One meeting Dos and Don'ts: Part 1"
+title:  "One-on-one meeting dos and don'ts: Part 1 - Don'ts"
 date:   2018-9-10 09:30:29 -0400
 categories: leadership
 tags: one on one, 1-1, meetings, leadership, management
 header:
-  image: /assets/images/one-on-one-two-women-of-color.jpg
+  image: /assets/images/one-on-one-meeting-two-men.jpg
 ---
 *As members my team grow into [tech leads]({{ site.baseurl }}{% post_url 2018-2-11-what-is-a-tech-lead %}) and managers I have begun to reflect on 1-1s in an effort to help guide new managers and also to self-assess and improve the meetings I have.*